 Like a lot of the cases that were just mentioned in passing in the Sherlock Holmes original stories, “The Aluminum Crutch” has been turned into a full-length story by later writers.
 So if anyone wants a different version of the story than the one on John’s blog, you should be able to find it.

-admiraljaneway asked: I couldn't help noticing that throughout Series 2, lots of people mentioned having enjoyed the case of 'The Aluminium Crutch' on John's blog.
+admiraljaneway said: I couldn't help noticing that throughout Series 2, lots of people mentioned having enjoyed the case of 'The Aluminium Crutch' on John's blog.
 Maybe I'm seeing patterns where none exist, but it struck me that that case in particular was mentioned in (I believe) every episode.
 I've read the blog entry, and there seems to be nothing crucial in it.
 Do you reckon it might have a bearing on anything in the show, or was it just a ploy by the writers to get viewers interested in the site?

 We were told “The Aluminum Crutch" was one of the queen’s favorites in Scandal, and Dr. Frankland said he liked it in Hounds.
 But I don’t think anyone mentioned it in Reichenbach.